betterscientificsoftware/bssw.io/Site/ContentTypes.md

 ### Originality
 *Originality* has to do with how new the content is likely to be to an HPC/CSE audience.
-An example of something with high originality is the [tech. refresh blog article](../Articles/Blog/ContinuousTechnologyRefreshment.md).
+An example of something with moderate originality is the [tech. refresh blog article](../Articles/Blog/ContinuousTechnologyRefreshment.md).
 The concept of technology refreshment itself is not new or original.
 However, its characterization within the context of HPC/CSE software development practices is.